-Most plumbers and some self-installers, have the necessary skills to install a panel system.
+Most plumbers and some self-installers have the necessary skills to install a panel system.
 The only part where you may need help is the roofing aspects.

 Many plumbers have teamed up with local roofing companies to complete the job together.
 Flat-plate or evacuated tube collectors should be installed by observing the usual professional safety procedures prior to electrical and plumbing work is carried out.

-What skills are needed to install pv panels?
+What skills are needed to install PV panels?

-Apart from a head for heights, the installation requires good knowledge of electrical principles.
+Apart from a head for heights, the installation requires a good knowledge of electrical principles.
 If you don't have these skills, then we recommend you work alongside a professional with 'Part P' qualifications for safety and peace of mind.